David Webster (footballer): St Patrick's Athletic

 On 14 November 2018, it was announced that had signed for Dublin club St Patrick's Athletic, becoming new manager Harry Kenny's second signing.
 Upon signing, Webster sited one of his reasons for joining the Saints being that he was at a stage of his career in which he wanted to win medals.
 He made his debut for the club in a 1–0 win over Cork City on 15 February 2019, the opening night of the season.
 During the season, it was announced that Pat's would be playing UEFA Europa League football at the expense of his old club Waterford after they failed to meet UEFA's '3 year rule'.

 Finn Harps

-Webster was announced as having signed for Finn Harps on a one year deal on 28 December 2019.
+Webster was announced as having signed for Finn Harps on a one-year deal on 28 December 2019.

 Return to Bray Wanderers

-On 30 November 2022, Webster re-signed for Bray Wanderers after 8 years away from the club.
+On 30 November 2022, Webster re-signed for League of Ireland First Division side Bray Wanderers after 8 years away from the club.
 On 8 February 2023, Webster was named as club captain for the upcoming season.

+Drogheda United

+On 2 February 2024, it was announced that Webster had returned to the League of Ireland Premier Division, signing for Drogheda United after impressing on a month long trial period.
+Webster made 27 appearances in all competitions for the club over the season, including the 2024 FAI Cup final and the 2024 League of Ireland Premier Division Promotion/Relegation Playoff, both of which his side won, in what were the final two games of his career as he retired with a total of 429 appearances and 9 goals over his career.

 Personal life

-His cousin is fellow League of Ireland footballer Eoin Doyle.
+His cousin is retired professional footballer Eoin Doyle.